 On the day, Oxford's Story Museum will host a children's workshop led by author Jasper Fforde, who will show how you can bring extinct animals to life through creative writing.

 The University has also launched a writing competition, in collaboration with Blackwell’s, for 7 to 14 year olds, who will bring the dodo back to life through short stories and poetry.
-The competition is now open.

 The University has been awarded funding to hold the event as part of Being Human 2015, the UK's only national festival of the humanities.
 The event is organised by TORCH and the Museum of Natural History in Oxford and has been made possible by a grant from the festival organisers, the School of Advanced Study, University of London.